 Based in Chicago, she serves as the Research Director of the National Initiative on Mixed-Income Communities.
 She leads applied research projects and advises public, private, and non-profit partners around the country with a focus on anti-racism, inclusion, and equity.

-Most recently, Khare co-edited the book What Works to Promote Inclusive, Equitable Mixed-Income Communities, collaborated with the City of San Francisco’s HOPE SF initiative to develop the Racial Equity and Reparations Resource Guide, and co-developed two practical resources on racial equity in housing and community development.
+Most recently, Khare co-edited the book What Works to Promote Inclusive, Equitable Mixed-Income Communities, published a series of papers on Black-centered community development in Chicago, collaborated with the City of San Francisco’s HOPE SF initiative to develop the Racial Equity and Reparations Resource Guide, and co-developed two practical resources on racial equity in housing and community development.
 In collaboration with the Urban Institute and Chicago’s Metropolitan Planning Council, Khare completed The Cost of Segregation study, which quantifies the economic costs of racial and economic segregation and advances equitable policy recommendations.

-Khare received her doctorate from the University of Chicago in 2016 and her MSW and BSW from the University of Kansas.
-Her research has been published in Urban Affairs Review, Journal of Urban Affairs, and Cityscape, as well as featured in Shelterforce, WBEZ-NPR, and other media outlets.
-She also has written applied policy reports designed for diverse audiences.
+Khare received her doctorate from the University of Chicago in 2016 and her MSW (1999) and BSW (1997) from the University of Kansas.
+Her research has been published in Urban Affairs Review, Journal of Urban Affairs, and Cityscape, as well as featured in Shelterforce, WBEZ-NPR, Chicago Sun Times, and other media outlets.
 She previously worked for the Urban Institute and Chicago’s Heartland Alliance.
 In 2015, Khare was honored by the Urban Affairs Association with the Emerging Scholar Award, presented to one doctoral candidate in the nation.
-Her work is inspired by her personal experiences as a sibling in the disability rights movement.
+Her work is inspired by her personal experiences as a sibling and a mother in the disability rights movement.

-Joseph, Mark L. and Amy T. Khare.
+Joseph, Mark L., and Amy T. Khare.
 2020.
 “What Works to Promote Inclusive, Equitable Mixed-Income Communities.”
-Federal Reserve Bank of San Francisco and the National Initiative on Mixed-Income Communities at the Jack, Joseph and Morton Mandel School of Applied Social Sciences, Case Western Reserve University.
 San Francisco, CA: Federal Reserve Bank of San Francisco.

 Khare, Amy T. and Emily K. Miller.
 2020.
 “Facing Segregation: Housing Policy Solutions for a Stronger Society.”
 Social Service Review 94, no.1: 169-175.